AdrianNina577/telco-platform/README.md

 ## SMPP Server configuration:
-Replace the Default SMPP service is configured in application.yml as followed:
+Replace the Default SMPP service, which is configured in application.yml as followed:

     smpp:
       host: localhost